scality/Zenko/docs/docsource/installation/install/Install_Zenko.rst

 file for instructions on how to deploy and configure the component.
-Though manually editing the default settings in values.yaml is possible, it is much better to write configuration changes and options to :file:`zenko/kubernetes/zenko/options.yml`, which Helm can use to overwrite the default settings presented in the charts.
+Though manually editing the default settings in values.yaml is possible, it is much better to write configuration changes and options to zenko/kubernetes/zenko/options.yaml, which Helm can use to overwrite the default settings presented in the charts.

-Follow these steps to install Zenko with Ingress.
+Follow these steps to install Zenko with ingress.

 .. note::